randomuseraccount/the-challenge-app/README.md

 # The Challenge App

-An app two menus being one the landing page and the other a task list
+An app with two menus being one of them the landing page and the other a task list.